-As a result of “The Good Work Plan” initiative, legal changes will be impacting employment law in April 2020.
-Churches and organisations who engage workers and employees need to start thinking about what documents and practices they should update or introduce before April 2020.
+As a result of “The Good Work Plan” initiative, legal changes impacting employment law came into effect in April 2020.
+Churches and organisations who engage workers and employees should be aware of what documents and practices they need in place as of April 2020.

 Who is a Worker?

 Worker status can be confusing.
 It is a concept that includes but goes beyond employees.
 Therefore, although all employees are workers, not all workers are employees.
 Those who are genuinely self-employed, office holders or volunteers will not be workers.